 CEEFPA applies to residential eviction proceedings including summary proceedings brought in housing court or any other judicial or administrative proceeding to recover possession of real property relating to a residential dwelling unit.
 This includes both non-payment and holdover proceedings.

-HOW DOES CEEFPA EFFECT EVICTION PROCEEDINGS THAT ARE CURRENTLY PENDING?
+HOW DOES CEEFPA AFFECT EVICTION PROCEEDINGS THAT ARE CURRENTLY PENDING?

 Effective December 28, 2020, all pending residential eviction proceedings are stayed for sixty (60) days.
 In addition, a tenant that provides a “Hardship Declaration” to his landlord, an agent of the landlord, or to the court cannot be evicted until at least May 1, 2021 in almost every circumstance.